jeff00seattle/stock-investor/README.md

 ## Development

 ### Python
-This application will be built on two Python packages I currently have in Open Source Development, however, I have not made sources public yet:
+This application was built within my Python environment version 3.6.5.

+Two Python projects that I  have on PyPi and currently actively developing, however, I have not made sources public yet, where used with this coding challenge:
 + https://pypi.org/project/logging-fortified/
 + https://pypi.org/project/requests-fortified/

+### Asynchrous Execution

+This challenge is using [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) module provides a high-level interface for asynchronously executing callables, which is native to Python 3.x.

 ### Data Pulled from WIKI API and Cached to memcached